-Nicole Armos is a poet and graduate student in Arts Education, with an interest in exploring our relationships to place, nature, and the body through the arts and humanities.
+Nicole Armos is a writer, dancer, and graduate student in Arts Education at Simon Fraser University.
+She is interested in exploring how artistic inquiry can help unearth our lived curriculums and open avenues for transformative education across the disciplines.
 She holds a BA (Honours) in World Literature from SFU, where she continues to work as a Teaching Assistant.
 In the ASC!
 Project, Nicole is helping to research strategies and principles for strong cross-sector partnerships in the field of arts for social change, as well as the history of the field in Canada.
 She assists with interviews, literature reviews, data analysis, and reporting findings.

 Callista recently completed her Master’s of Social work degree with the University of Calgary at their Southern Alberta location in Lethbridge, AB.
 She completed her Bachelor of Social Work degree in 2013 and was the proud recipient of the Gayle Gilchrist James and Richard F. Ramsay Gold Medal in Social Work.
 She is presently employed as the Coordinator of Student Wellness Education & Sexual Violence Support at the University of Lethbridge.
 Her previous work experiences include supporting people through counselling, community outreach and education.
 Callista has also worked for over a decade as a dance instructor, performer and choreographer and is thrilled to be a part of a project that brings together two of her greatest passions, the arts and social justice!
 Callista assists Lisa Doolittle in the teaching and learning pod of the ASC! project.